hannibal002/SkyHanni/docs/INSTALLING.md

 > **4: Add SkyHanni**
 > 1. Right-click your new instance and select **Edit**.
 > 2. Select **Mods** category and click on **Download Mods** - this searches Modrinth's catalog directly inside Prism.
-> 3. Under Modrinth, Search for **SkyHanni** and click it to add it straight to your instance.
+> 3. Under Modrinth, search for **SkyHanni** and click it to add it straight to your instance.
 > 4. You can add many other mods the same way.

 > **5: Setup RAM**